Mago281/Matplotlib-Project/README.md

 ---

-*Step 5:	Create a line plot and a scatter plot*
+*Step 5:	Line and Scatter Plots Generation*

+I produced a line plot depicting tumor volume vs. time point for a single mouse treated with Capomulin, providing insights into tumor progression.
+Additionally, I generated a scatter plot of mouse weight vs. the average observed tumor volume for the entire Capomulin regimen.

 Line Graph - Generated a line plot of tumor volume vs. time point for a single mouse treated with Capomulin.